-- Field monitoring and real-time reporting led by Protection Cluster and UNOCHA, with direct field presence and coordination of regional WhatsApp groups, which enabled rapid information sharing, referrals and response. - Inter-agency coordination and collaboration between Protection Cluster, Food Security Sector, UNOCHA, and the Advocacy Working group (AWG), ensuring a harmonized response framework. - Biweekly olive harvest coordination meetings led by the Protection Cluster for protection and FSS partners, serving as a platform for sharing field updates, challenges, and strategic response planning. - End-of-Harvest partner review session facilitated by the Protection Cluster to gather feedback about partners responses and to identify protection trends, lessons learnt and recommendations. - An online survey, developed using KoBoToolbox -a digital platform for humanitarian data collection was conducted with Protection and FSS partners to gather inputs on field interventions, advocacy, and operational gaps. - Data analysis incorporating insights from stakeholder consultations and secondary sources, including protection assessments, legal briefings, and situational reports covering the West Bank, including East Jerusalem. - A standardized Protection 5Ws system-which tracks Who does What, Where, When, and for Whom-was introduced in January 2023 to support data harmonization.
-This enhanced the visibility of protection activities, geographic coverage, and thematic gaps across implementing actors.
+- Field monitoring and real-time reporting led by Protection Cluster and UNOCHA, with direct field presence and coordination of regional WhatsApp groups, which enabled rapid information sharing, referrals and response. - Inter-agency coordination and collaboration between Protection Cluster, Food Security Sector, UNOCHA, and the Advocacy Working group (AWG), ensuring a harmonized response framework. - Biweekly olive harvest coordination meetings led by the Protection Cluster for protection and FSS partners, serving as a platform for sharing field updates, challenges, and strategic response planning. - End-of-Harvest partner review session facilitated by the Protection Cluster to gather feedback about partners responses and to identify protection trends, lessons learnt and recommendations. - KOBO online survey at the end of the season, conducted with protection and FSS partners to collect data on field interventions, advocacy, and operational gaps. - Data analysis incorporating insights from stakeholder consultations and secondary sources, including protection assessments, legal briefings, and situational reports covering the West Bank, including East Jerusalem. - A standardized protection 5Ws system introduced in January 2023 further supported data harmonization, enhancing visibility of protection activities, geographic coverage, and thematic gaps across implementing actors.